 Totally…, 39 Chiltern Street - up to size 11 UK

-Cross the road again one final time and you will reach Totally….
+Cross the road and you will reach Totally….
 I spent longest in this shop as, despite nearing the end of the summer sales, it had a good selection of smart everyday and dressy styles suitable for year round wear.

 Department Stores with size 9 shoes

 If you don’t find shoes in Chiltern Street, or just don’t have time to visit, some of the larger department stores are worth a look if you take a size 9.

 The huge Debenhams in Oxford Street is open late every weeknight and has a large shoe department downstairs on the lower ground floor.
 I visited during the summer sale when there was a section of racks with just size 9 shoes, which was great to see.
 As well as their own Designers at Debenhams labels, casual Hotter styles featured prominently.

 TK Maxx, Charing Cross Road

 TK Maxx can be hit or miss when it comes to larger shoes, but I found that the Charing Cross Road branch had a good selection to choose from.
 It has a large shoe department down in the air conditioned basement, with plenty of size 9s available when I visited.
 I picked up a pretty pair of Birkenstocks for £13!
 Remember that if you are looking for sports styles it’s worth checking the men’s section too.
 I also visited the Long Acre Covent Garden branch but didn’t find many big shoes there.
 If you’re a size 9, it’s always worth dropping in to any TK Maxx you come across as you might just get lucky and find your dream shoes at a bargain price.
 Overall, central London still has the most shoe shopping options for women with big feet out of the European cities I’ve visited.
 So, if you’re ever in London with some time to spare, take a stroll down Chiltern Street and enjoy trying on all the shoes in the shop for once!